Teaching “People Safety” To Ages 3 to 6

 Long before they can talk or move on their own, babies are getting lessons from their adults about what it means to be safe and to be important.
 Our job as adults is to provide nurturing, love, guidance, and protection.

-As toddlers and preschoolers start to develop more mobility, understanding, and language, our job is also to start teaching them how to be safe in their world and with other people.
+As young children start to develop more mobility, understanding, and language, our job is also to start teaching them how to be safe in their world and with other people.

 - What “People Safety” skills does Kidpower teach young children?

 - What classes are available for young children?